How to grow microgreens

-Parents with ‘nibbly’ children might be pleased to know that growing microgreens is a quick, rewarding activity for kids and parents: all you need is seed, media, and recycled containers.
+Growing microgreens is a quick, rewarding activity for kids and parents: all you need is the seed, media, and recycled containers.

 Microgreens are tiny vegetable or herb greens grown for their visual appearance and complex flavours and textures.
 They are larger than sprouts but smaller than baby salad greens, typically a central stem, cotyledon or seed leaves and the first young two true leaves.

 Unlike sprouts, microgreens are grown in the light in a soil or soil substitute, and the root is not harvested.
 When they are ready, the stem is cut, leaving the root behind.
 Because they are grown in the light, both the flavour and the nutritional content is greater than sprouts.

 WHY GROW MICROGREENS?

 When your salad greens are covered in winter frost (or worse), microgreens add home-grown colour, texture, flavour, crunch, and class to salads, soups, sandwiches, stir-fries, pizzas, pies and dips.
 They are also very healthy, containing on average five times the level of vitamins and carotenoids than their mature plant counterparts.

 The bonus: microgreens are cheap and easy to grow, take little space, and are usually ready in 1-2 weeks from sowing.